thiagobrez/thiagobrez/README.md

 ## Thiago Brezinski

 👋 Hey!
 I'm Thiago.
-I'm currently a Software Engineer at [Clevertech](https://clevertech.biz).
 I have previously worked within a range of areas, from education, to healthcare, food delivery, chat / video-conferencing, to civil engineering.
 All of that mainly using JavaScript and Python.

 🎯 I consider myself a problem solver, that happens to know how to code.